Supporting survivors of domestic violence and their families

 How We Help Survivors of Domestic Violence

-1 out of every 3 women and 1 out of 4 men have experienced violence at the hands of an intimate partner within their lifetime.
+One out of every three women and one out of four men have experienced violence at the hands of an intimate partner in their lifetime.
 Domestic violence is tragically common, and when the safety of an individual or an entire family is at stake we are able to provide resources to help those that come to us.
-Our programs take a trauma informed approach.
-This includes realizing the deep impact of trauma, recognizing the signs and symptoms of trauma in clients, responding by integrating knowledge about trauma into practice, and seeking to actively resist being re-traumatized.
+Our programs take a trauma informed approach, which includes realizing the deep impact of trauma, recognizing the signs and symptoms of trauma in clients, responding by integrating knowledge about trauma into practice, and seeking to actively resist being re-traumatized.

 We also do outreach in schools, community boards, and prisons.
-Our aim is to educate the community so that domestic violence can be recognized early and those suffering from it can get the help they need.
+Our aim is to educate the community so that domestic violence can be recognized early and those in crisis can get the help they need.

 To learn more about our domestic violence programs, call (212) 316-8288.

 If you or someone you know has experienced domestic violence call Safe Horizon’s 24-hour domestic violence hotline number at (347) 328-8066.